SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: The Construction of the Model

 The matter fields appeared in the superpotential $w_{U}$ in Eq.~\eqref{eq:wUP} which gives rise to the masses of up-type quarks only include the SU(5) \textbf{10}-dimension representational $T_{i}$ ($i=1,2,3$), while down-type quarks and charged leptons are not the case.
 The down-type quark fields (and charged lepton fields) and their conjugate fields are assigned to be \textbf{10} and $\bar{\textbf{5}}$ representations of SU(5), respectively.
 Consequently the superpotential of down-type quarks and charged leptons is comprised of $T_{i}$ and $F$ together with the down-type Higgs fields $H_{\bar{5},\overline{45}}$ and the flavons.
 In addition the adjoint field $H_{24}$ plays a important role to gain the novel CG factors that can lead to a desired GUT relation between masses and mixing angle, as elucidated in section~\ref{S2}.
 To be specific the LO superpotential which gives rise to the masses of down-type quarks and charged leptons is~\footnote{\; Similarly it is easy to write the basic contractions of these operators in SU(5) space: $T_{i}F_{j}H_{\bar{5}}=T_{i}^{\alpha\beta}(F_{j})_{\alpha}(H_{\bar{5}})_{\beta}$ and, $T_{i}F_{j}H_{\overline{45}}=T_{i}^{\alpha\beta}(F_{j})_{\gamma}(H_{\overline{45}})^{\gamma}_{\alpha\beta}$.
 The index structures of the contractions can be found, e.g., in~\cite{Duque/2008Fmass}.}

 where dots stand for higher order operators, and the operators $\mathcal {O}^{D}$ are

 The operators involved $\mathcal{O}^{D}$ in Eq.~\eqref{eq:wdown} should include all possible independent $S_{4}$ contractions.
 The down-type quarks and charged leptons in the superpotential Eq.~\eqref{eq:wdown} would obtain their masses as the Higgs fields and flavon fields developing their VEVs after the symmetries are broken.
-Note that the operators involved $\mathcal{O}^{D3}_{i}$ have vanishing contribution to the entries of Yukawa matrix after all the flavons develop their VEVs.
-The CG coefficients which manifest in the entries of the mass matrices are determined by the way of the tensors contracted in SU(5) space.
+Note that the operators involved $\mathcal{O}^{D3}_{i}$ have vanishing contribution to the entries of Yukawa matrix.
 With the VEVs of the flavons and Higgses, the mass matrix of down-type quarks is immediately derived as follows